Last updated on February 20th, 2018 at 12:58 pm

 First of all, I have to give credit where credit is due.
 I got this recipe from a Brazilian restaurant here in Calgary called Bolero.
 If you’re from around here, you’ve heard of this place, especially if you’re a meat lover.
 It’s the kind of restaurant where they bring different meat options to your table and carve them right there.
 Trust me, it’s so good, one of my favorite places.
-My new awesome assistant, Nicole, works there sometimes and got the recipe for us from the owner.
+My new awesome assistant, Nicole, works there and got the recipe for us from the head chef.
 Of course the ingredients were restaurant size, and it would have made enough to take a bath in all that chimichurri sauce, which I probably wouldn’t have minded.

 We did adjust the quantities for the ingredients, and as you’ll see in the video we still ended up with lots of red chimichurri, however in the recipe, I cut it down further so if you follow the recipe you should have just enough for these wings, which would be about a cup and a half.
 However feel free to double the recipe because you will want extra, trust me.